 Stockholm at a Glance

-Moving to StockholmFotolia
+Moving to Stockholm

 Despite being the biggest city in Sweden, Stockholm often conveys a small-town feeling.
-Cobblestone streets will take you through the old parts of the city, lined with historic residences atop high waterfront hills.
+Cobblestone streets will guide you through the old parts of the city, lined with historic residences atop high waterfront hills.
 Let us introduce you to the city of Stockholm.

 The Location and Climate of Stockholm

 Älvsjö is one of the greenest districts in the city of Stockholm with lots of new and modern residential developments.
 The area is constantly expanding, offering more and more space for locals and expats moving to Stockholm.
-In the near future, the district will also expand in terms of public transportation, turning the area into a major transportation hub.
-In spite of Alvsjö’s new modern outlook, the oldest building of Stockholm, the church of Brännkyrka, built in the 12th century, is also located here.
+Thus, for expats and Swedes on the hunt for housing Älvsjö might just be the best place in Stockholm to find a home.
+While the opportunity to travel around the city is presently not as viable here as in other districts, in the near future, the district will also expand in terms of public transportation, turning the area into a major transportation hub.
+In spite of Älvsjö’s new modern outlook, the oldest building of Stockholm, the church of Brännkyrka, built in the 12th century, is also located here.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.